pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 option="value"
 ...statements...by using 'copy and paste'.

-Naturally, of course, the more you copy and paste: option="value"...;
+Naturally, of course, the more you copy and paste:
+option="value"...;
-then, the longer the code gets...; or, rather the database grows.
+...then, the longer the code gets...; or, rather the database just grows.

 The final compressed version of the code is here: